KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Planetarium by MMRIZE](https://github.com/MMRIZE/MMM-Planetarium)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Recommendation: Found `XMLHttpRequest` in file `stuquery.min.js`: Replace it with built-in fetch.
+4. Recommendation: Found `XMLHttpRequest` in file `stuquery.min.js`: Replace it with built-in fetch.
-4. Recommendation: Found `new Date()` in file `stuquery.min.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+5. Recommendation: Found `new Date()` in file `stuquery.min.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-5. Recommendation: Found `new Date()` in file `virtualsky-planets.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+6. Recommendation: Found `new Date()` in file `virtualsky-planets.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [planetrise by croxis](https://github.com/croxis/planetrise)